 Target Audience:Anyone who is responsible for improving quality, service, or customer satisfaction.
-Managers, Supervisors, Project Managers, Process Owners, Quality professionals, Healthcare Professionals, as well as Manufacturing and Engineering professionals will benefit from this practical program.
+Managers, Supervisors, Project Managers, Process Owners, Quality Professionals, Healthcare Professionals, as well as Manufacturing and Engineering Professionals will benefit from this practical program.

-Meet our Six Sigma Instructors
+Meet our Six Sigma Instructor

 Black Belt Course